return42/sphkerneldoc/linux_src_doc/mm/ksm_c.rst

 oldchecksum
     previous checksum of the page at that virtual address

+{unnamed_union}
+    anonymous

 node
     rb node of this rmap_item in the unstable tree

 {unnamed_struct}
     anonymous

+head
+    pointer to stable_node heading this list in the stable tree

+hlist
+    link into hlist of rmap_items hanging off that stable_node

 .. _`replace_page`: